sguzman/sguzman/README.md

 ### Hi there 👋

 ### Introduction
 My name is Salvador Guzman and I am an avid consumer of information.
+I plan to master all trades and knowledge before my death.
+I will prove myself to be the most intelligent creature to ever exist.
+Let the following be a testament to that effort.

 ### Activities
 I do just about everything.
 And if I haven't started yet, I will soon.
 #### Books
 - 📚 I (read)[https://github.com/sguzman/books-i-read] a lot
 - 📒 I track my reading schedule on [GoodReads](https://www.goodreads.com/user/show/58613987-salvador-guzman).